jamesbrunet/pokedex/README.md

 1. Generate your secret key here: https://djecrety.ir/
 2. Set SECRET_KEY to that value.
 This can be configured in your run configuration in pycharm, or you can set it in your terminal with `export SECRET_KEY=<your-secret-key>`

+### Database Migrations

+The database is not stored the git repository either, which is another best practice.
+Luckily, this is easy to set up with manage.py in the ./pokedex folder.

+`python manage.py runserver`

 ### Starting the server